keldri/React-Study-Group/README.md

 # React-Study-Group
-Projects from SD-React Study Group
+Projects from SD-React Study Group.
+We're working through the exercises on our own and going over as a team in our study group.

 ## Code examples for the React Book